 The Chinese camera accessory manufacturer Yonguno has created a smartphone accessory that can reportedly turn your phone into a functional Micro Four Thirds mirrorless camera.

-The smartphone add-on is called the YN43 and it first surfaced after Photo Rumors posted its official product photos.
+The smartphone add-on is call the YN43 and it first surfaced after Photo Rumors posted its official product photos.
 The site notes that specifications aren’t out yet, but from the name, they deduce that the sensor is Micro Four Thirds.

 The YN43 is compatible with both Canon EF and EF-S lenses.
 As you can already see, there’s seemingly Micro Four Thirds sensor right dead center in the device.
 So when you clip this device to your phone and mount a Canon lens to the opposite end, you’ve made your phone into a mirrorless camera.